Superconducting tunnel junction: Quantum tunneling

 Illustration of a thin-film superconducting tunnel junction (STJ).
 The superconducting material is light blue, the insulating tunnel barrier is black, and the substrate is green.

 Energy diagram of a superconducting tunnel junction.
 The vertical axis is energy, and the horizontal axis shows the density of states.
 Cooper pairs exist at the Fermi energy, indicated by the dashed lines.
 A bias voltage V is applied across the junction, shifting the Fermi energies of the two superconductors relative to each other by an energy eV, where e is the electron charge.
 Quasiparticle states exist for energies greater than Δ from the Fermi energy, where Δ is the superconducting energy gap.
 Green and blue indicate empty and filled quasiparticle states, respectively, at zero temperature.

 Sketch of the current–voltage (I–V) curve of a superconducting tunnel junction.
 The Cooper pair tunneling current is seen at V = 0, while the quasiparticle tunneling current is seen for V > 2Δ/e and V < -2Δ/e.

 All currents flowing through the STJ pass through the insulating layer via the process of quantum tunneling.
 There are two components to the tunneling current.
 The first is from the tunneling of Cooper pairs.
 This supercurrent is described by the ac and dc Josephson relations, first predicted by Brian David Josephson in 1962.
 For this prediction, Josephson received the Nobel Prize in Physics in 1973.
-The second is the quasiparticle current, which, in the limit of zero temperature, arises when the energy from the bias voltage $eV$ exceeds twice the value of superconducting energy gap Δ. At finite temperature, a small quasiparticle tunneling current – called the subgap current – is present even for voltages less than twice the energy gap due to the thermal promotion of quasiparticles above the gap.
+The second is the quasiparticle current, which, in the limit of zero temperature, arises when the energy from the bias voltage $eV$ exceeds twice the value of the superconducting energy gap Δ (in case the gaps in the base electrode and the counterelectrode aren't equal, the onset of current occurs at Δ_{1} + Δ_{2}.)
+At finite temperature, a small quasiparticle tunneling current – called the subgap current – is present even for voltages less than twice the energy gap due to thermal exiation of quasiparticles above the gap.

 If the STJ is irradiated with photons of frequency $f$, the dc current-voltage curve will exhibit both Shapiro steps and steps due to photon-assisted tunneling.
 Shapiro steps arise from the response of the supercurrent and occur at voltages equal to $nhf/(2e)$, where $h$ is the Planck constant, $e$ is the electron charge, and $n$ is an integer.
 Photon-assisted tunneling arises from the response of the quasiparticles and gives rise to steps displaced in voltage by $nhf/e$ relative to the gap voltage.